Power series: Radius of convergence

 is also satisfied, if this limit exists.

 The set of the complex numbers such that |x – c| < r is called the disc of convergence of the series.
-The series converges absolutely inside its disc of convergence, and converges uniformly on every compact subset of the disc of convergence.
+The series converges absolutely inside its disc of convergence and it converges uniformly on every compact subset of the disc of convergence.

 For |x – c| = r, there is no general statement on the convergence of the series.
 However, Abel's theorem states that if the series is convergent for some value z such that |z – c| = r, then the sum of the series for x = z is the limit of the sum of the series for x = c + t (z – c) where t is a real variable less than 1 that tends to 1.